0xfe/microstellar/README.md

 * Payment of native and custom assets
 * Add and remove trust lines
 * Multisig accounts -- add/remove signers and make multisig payments.
+* Watch the ledger for streaming payments

 ### Coming Soon

 * Offer management
 * Path payments
-* Streaming ledger data (transactions, offers, etc.)

 ## Hacking on MicroStellar